 If you have delinquent debt interfering with your life plans, consider filing bankruptcy to get rid of your debt and to stop collection calls.
 Once you file a petition for bankruptcy, an automatic stay stops collection calls.
 Bankruptcy is a form of debt relief that can stop debt collection calls from credit card companies, medical bill servicers, and other types of calls trying to collect unsecured debt.
-Bankruptcy can’t help with child support or alimony, or most types of student loans and IRS debt.
+Bankruptcy can’t help with child support or alimony or IRS debt.

 If you’re not in a bankruptcy, the Fair Debt Collection Practices Act (FDCPA) is in place to help stop debt collector calls that are for non-business mortgage debt, credit cards, medical debt, and other types of personal debt that have been passed on to debt collectors.